lafvintech/Ultimate-Starter-Kit-for-Pico-W/docs/source/1.C_Tutorial/0_c_preparation.rst

 To fix this, you need to install UF2 firmware.
 This firmware supports MicroPython and is also compatible with the Arduino IDE.

-* Download the firmware from the link below (or you can also find it in the project folder: **LAFVIN_Super_Starter_Kit_For_Pico/Arduino/3.firmware**).
+* Download the firmware from the link below (or you can also find it in the project folder: **Ultimate-Starter-Kit-for-Pico-W/Arduino/3.firmware**).

-* Connect the Pico to your computer using a Micro-USB cable and copy the firmware to the root directory of the Pico.
+* Connect the Pico W to your computer using a Micro-USB cable and copy the firmware to the root directory of the Pico.

 * Drag and drop the downloaded UF2 firmware into the RPI-RP2 drive.